Simple Ways to Invest $100

 Important Reminder:

-Only invest money you won't need for at least 5 years.
-Ensure you have an emergency fund and no high-interest debt before investing aggressively.
+Only invest money you will not need in the next few years.
+Always build an emergency fund first and pay off high-interest debt before investing aggressively.

 Growing Beyond $100